 Tip 3: Consider Alternative Loan Options

 If you want to replace your original car loan, you may be looking for new car loan lenders.
 But you don’t have to refinance with a car loan!
-You can refinance with alternative loan options, such as installment loans or personal loan options.
+You can refinance with alternative loan options, such as personal loan options.
 You may be able to get better rates with personal loans, and people from various financial backgrounds often qualify for a refinanced loan.
 There are even bad credit loans!
 Consider all available options before signing any loan paperwork.

 Tip 4: Don’t Accept the First Offer